 The combined LED assembly can be coupled directly to the epifluorescence port of the microscope or via a light guide, to save space around your setup.

-The Mightex microscope led are exceptionally flexible because of its modular design.
+The Mightex microscope LEDs are exceptionally flexible because of their modular design.
 This makes your investment more future proof, since you can easily

 Other interesting options for controller models are